frederic-perez/AmE-dictionary/data/idioms.md

 __all that jazz__ :two: All that stuff; all that nonsense.
 __all the difference in the world__ The greatest degree of difference that is possible or conceivable.
 Without the verbs “mean” or “make,” it is used to compare two disparate things.
 __amateur hour__
+__amirite__ A comical way of writing “am I right,” an interjection used to foster agreement or stimulate further conversation. _He’s a fool, amirite?_
 __amount to nothing__ To result in no tangible or appreciable difference.
 __amount to something__
 __amount to__ :three::hammer: